 With IAMAT, you are directed to medical experts who speak fluent English.
 Moreover, all have been trained by western medical institutions and are therefore familiar with western practices.

 Doctor search costs

-It costs nothing to join IAMAT and find a doctor, although the organisation is not shy about asking for a donation.
+It costs nothing to join IAMAT and find a doctor, although the organization is not shy about asking for a donation.

 While the company rhetoric makes it sound as if it is for free, in some cases a ‘donation’ may be required to unlock certain services.